 Decision management systems

-Decision management systems (DMS) are advanced platforms that automate and manage the decision-making processes within an organization.
-These systems utilise rules engines, predictive analytics, and AI technologies to make automated decisions based on real-time data.
+Decision management systems (DMS) are advanced platforms that automate and manage decision-making processes.
+These systems use rules engines, predictive analytics, and AI.
+They make automated decisions based on real-time data.

 Benefits:

-The primary purpose of DMS is to optimise business decisions that are too complex or too numerous to be made efficiently by humans alone.
-By automating these decisions, organisations can improve both speed and quality, leading to better business outcomes.
+The primary purpose of DMS is to optimise business decisions that are too complex or numerous for humans to make efficiently.
+By automating these decisions, organisations can improve speed and quality.
+This leads to better business outcomes.

 Examples: